What Are Italian Vital Records?

-In Italy, the registration of these certificates is the responsibility of the municipalities or of the consular offices if abroad.
-The Italian Vital Records Office of an embassy or Italian consulate and/or municipality handles the registration, updating and maintenance of the vital records.
-The Italian embassies and consulates receive vital records certificates issued by foreign authorities and send them to Italian City Halls for registration.
+In Italy, the registration of these vital records, including Italian birth certificates, is the responsibility of the municipalities or the consular offices if abroad.
+The Italian Vital Records Office of an embassy or Italian consulate and/or municipality handles the registration, updating, and maintenance of the civil records.
+The Italian embassies and consulates receive vital records certificates issued by foreign authorities and send them to the correct civil status officer (ufficio dello stato civile) for registration.

-Over time, the office responsible for maintaining these naturalization records may have changed, or vital records from the United States or another country may be needed to locate necessary naturalization documents or reveal the complete history of your Italian ancestor.
+Over time, the office responsible for maintaining these naturalization records and Italian birth records may have changed.
+Vital records from the United States or another country may be needed to locate necessary birth certificates or naturalization documents, or reveal the complete history of your Italian ancestor.
+You may need to search church records, Italian civil status documents, records of marriages and deaths, or other sources to complete an application for citizenship.

 Who Can Request Naturalization Documents?

 There are some fine points that determine who can request what type of naturalization records and when.
-Much depends on whether your Italian ancestor is still living.
+If you are wondering how to request birth certificates from Italy or search naturalization records of your ancestry, much depends on whether your Italian ancestor is still living.

-Deceased Ancestors.
-If your Italian ancestor was a naturalized citizen of the United States and has since passed away, you may need to request a copy of their certificate from the National Archives or the specific US Court which granted their United States citizenship.
-These records are considered public but are only considered valid substitutes for the official certificate if your ancestor is no longer alive to request one.
+If your Italian ancestor was a naturalized citizen of the United States and has since passed away, you may need to request a copy of their certificate from the National Archives, state archives, or the specific US Court which granted their United States citizenship.
+These civil registration records are considered public but are only considered valid substitutes for the official certificate if your ancestor is no longer alive to request one.

 What If the Needed Documentation Is Not Found?

-Prior to 1906, it was possible to be granted US citizenship in any “court of record” which included municipal, county, state, and federal court systems.
-This led to certificates being stored in many different vital records offices, and the National Archives typically does not have those which originated in county, local, or state court systems.
+Prior to 1906, it was possible to be granted US citizenship in any “court of record,” which included municipal, county, state, and federal court systems.
+This led to certificates being stored in many different vital records offices, and the National Archives typically does not have civil registry records which originated in county, local, or state court systems.

-It may be necessary to travel to the city or county which processed the naturalization certificate, or pay to have researchers look through microfilm or paper records.
+It may be necessary to travel to the city or county which processed the naturalization certificate, or pay to have history research done through microfilm or paper records.
 Sometimes these records have even been moved to state or county historical societies.
 The more information you can gather about your Italian ancestor the easier it will be to locate copies of their immigration or naturalization records.

 Locating Other Required Information for Dual Citizenship